Skip to main content

 IU is not merely a musician.
 Similarly to the majority of K-pop artists, IU has also pursued a career in acting, with her appearances in K-dramas contributing to her international recognition.
 This global recognition has facilitated IU’s performance as a solo K-pop artist on the world stage, extending beyond the boundaries of South Korea.

-IU's overseas tours are recording remarkable outcomes as a solo artist, despite her lack of affiliation with a K-pop group.
-Her concert ticket sales continue to be in high demand, but more importantly, her international fan base is notably enthusiastic and engaged, spanning multiple generations.
-In each cultural context, IU endeavors to communicate in a manner that resonates with the local audience.
-An artist's local-friendly attitude and behavior could elicit more positive outcomes.
+IU’s overseas tours are yielding remarkable outcomes as a solo artist, despite her lack of affiliation with a K-pop group.
+Her concert ticket sales continue to be in high demand; but more importantly, her international fan base is notably enthusiastic and engaged, spanning multiple generations.
+In each cultural context, IU strives to communicate in a manner that resonates with the local audience.
+An artist’s local-friendly attitude and behavior can elicit even more positive outcomes.

 To achieve the status of a legend, an artist must engage in extensive and sustained work.
 IU is demonstrating an increasing ability to fulfill these requirements.
-Furthermore, spreading the scenes of her bodyguard's care for IU going viral and becoming world-famous contributes to this speculation and hope.
-To remain active and to ensure that fans do not forget about them, artists must always make careful decisions and take appropriate action to develop their talent and maintain their self-drivenness.
+Furthermore, the spread of her bodyguard’s care for IU going viral and becoming world-famous contributes to this speculation and hope.
+To remain active and ensure that fans do not forget about them, artists must always make careful decisions and take appropriate actions to develop their talents and maintain their self-drive.
 It is hoped that IU will continue to flourish as a solo artist in K-pop.

 Comments